Alcohol and Drug Support Line

 What to expect when you call the Alcohol and Drug Support Line

-3. You will have the choice to talk to a qualified counsellor or a trained parent and family peer volunteer.
+• There will be options to choose to talk to a qualified counsellor or a trained volunteer with lived experience.

 Need to make an enquiry?